veelo/gettext/readme.md

 Currently my presonal favourite is [Poedit](https://poedit.net/).
 You open the template, select the target language and start translating with real-time suggestions from various online translation engines.
 Or you let the AI give it its best effort and translate all messages at once, before reviewing the problematic ones (requires subscription).
 It supports marking translations that need work and adding notes.

-## Updating translations manually
+## Updating translations

 Any translations that have fallen behind the template will need to be updated by a translator.
 To detect any such translations, you can scan for warnings in the output of this command:
 ```shell
 dub run -q gettext:merge -- --popath=po
 ```
 and look for warnings.
-Warnings will also show if `gettext` detected what it thinks is a mistake.
+Warnings will also show if GNU `gettext` detected what it thinks is a mistake.
 Sadly it sometimes gets it wrong: Weekdays, for example, are capitalized in English but not in many other languages.
 If a translation string only consists of one word, a weekday, it guesses that it is the start of a sentence and will complain if the translation does not start with a capital letter.
 Therefore, translatable strings should be full sentences if at all possible.

 PO file editors will typically allow translators to quickly jump between strings that need their attention.